 The statistics shows geomagnetic acvity (yellow circles) observed at SGO.
 The green bars show amoung of the nights the auroras could be detected from SGO iCCD camera.
 White bars shows time of the bright nights (late Apr - mid Aug) when the Northern Lights are not visible.
 Note, the all-sky cameras detects the Northern Lights also trough the clouds, so even the camera site is cloudy, we get information about the occurence.
 Cloudiness can varie lot, so the location and the weather has also important role in the hunting of the auroras.
-As the Solar Activity approaches the next minimum in coming years, the best winters to see auroras during Cycle 24 is going on.

 Is it possible to have a tour at the observatory and see the Northern Lights?

 The observatory does not have facilities to serve tourists.
 We are an independent department of the University of Oulu and our main task is geophysical observations and related research including the Northern Lights.
 We do not have public opening hours at the observatory and we do not work during evenings and nights when the Northern Lights are in the sky.
 Note: Sodankylä is 350km north of Oulu and 130km north of Rovaniemi.

 Is it possible to get a guided Northern Light safari from the observatory?